Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 * A prompt to have a guess
 * An Input to guess a letter or the full word

 A confirmation message is displayed over the hangman image once a leeter or word is selected.
-This is displayed as green for a correct letter or word, red for an incorrect letter or word and white for an invalid input.
+This is displayed as green for a correct letter, red for an incorrect letter and white for an invalid input.

 ### Hangman Stage 2